The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Hourglass celebrities: Sofia Vergara, Scarlett Johansson, Marilyn Monroe

-You can wear the widest variety of styles, but the key is fit.
-Off-the-rack clothing is rarely cut for your proportions - invest in tailoring to take in waists.
-Avoid the temptation of oversized trends; they'll drown your shape.
-Belts are your secret weapon.
+You can wear the widest variety of styles, but fit makes or breaks each piece.
+Off-the-rack clothing is rarely cut for your proportions.
+Invest in tailoring to take in waists.
+Skip oversized trends; they'll drown your shape.
+Belts do the most work here.

 5. Round / Apple (O-Shape)